agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 [3] My personal preference is for structs that represent services or components to have a field for a logger at the very least.
 In my experience, having this already wired in tends to be very convenient for debugging purposes.

+[4] Go [recommends](https://go.dev/doc/effective_go#interface-names) that interface names be [agent nouns](https://en.wikipedia.org/wiki/Agent_noun), i.e. words ending in "er", such as "Stringer" for the interface providing a `String()` method.
+Conversely, given this convention, one might well expect that names ending in "er" be interfaces.
+As the `Format` type is _not_ an interface but rather a type alias for a function, it would seem unhelpful to suggest it were.